 6. The Transition Tax & Bridge Activities

+The fix?
 Pay the “Transition Tax” willingly by using a Bridge Activity.
-This is a sensory-friendly activity that bridges the gap between two high-demand tasks.
-It might be listening to one specific song, playing a mobile game for exactly 10 minutes, or sitting in your car for 5 minutes before entering the house.
-This resets the nervous system.
+This is a sensory-friendly task that bridges the gap between two high-demand activities:

 7. Visual Anchoring with ‘Doom Baskets’